guc1/A-Piece-Of-Cake/UPDATE.md

 - 2025-10-17: Added icon picker and storage for ingredients.
 - 2025-10-17: Shrunk ingredient icons and ensured images fill their circular frames.
+- 2025-10-17: Saved preset icon selections to My Icons and added a close button to the icon picker.